vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

   }
 }
 ```

+The response from the server includes a status code and the amount of quota
+consumed.
+For details, please see [IndexDocument](#index-document).

 Let's take a closer look at the document object which encapsulates the
 information about the document to be indexed.
 It typically includes the
 title, description, and metadata.
 The core of the document is also structured
 in sections that can include unique identifiers, titles, strings, metadata,
 and so on.